How to Make a Yeast Starter

 • 1/2 tsp yeast nutrient, such as Fermax or GoFerm

-• 1 to 3 tsp 2 to 6 Tbsp white sugar [I’ve upgraded the amount a lot as FWK uses a lot more]
+• 4 to 4.5 Tbsp white sugar [I’ve upgraded the amount a lot as FWK uses a lot more]

 1. If the yeast is refrigerated, set it on a room temperature counter for an hour to let it come up to temperature.
 Put the bottle on the counter as well, especially if stored in a cold cellar.
 Room temperature is assumed to be between 68 and 80 F (20 to 27 C).